How does Merge work?

 Presentations mode

-Here's how you'll use PPTMerge in practice
+Here's how you'll use Merge in practice

-Start with a data file in Excel XLS, Comma Separated Value (CSV) or Tab Delimited format.
-Here's a simple example from Excel:
+Start with a data file in Excel XLSX format.

 A few important points to remember: